-Only applies to units which contain features for wireless - unit 4+5.
-Wireless is not included in Quick Setup $\textcircled{\bullet}$ .
+Only applies to units which contain features for wireless - units 6, 7 and 8.
+Wireless is not included in Quick Setup.

 In the tab Wireless, the set-up concerns the wireless detectors.
 This goes for i.e. the wanted texts and a series of other functions.
 If the detector is a temperature or humidity meter, further specification is filled in by pressing the button 'Analog', see Figure 5-7.